ArduPilot/ArduConfigurator/MAPPROXY.md

-# INAV Configurator MapProxy setup
+# ARDUPILOT Configurator MapProxy setup

 There are several different approaches to setting up MapProxy service.
-All that iNav needs is a working MapProxy WMS URL and the name of the layer that you want to use for caching
+All that ARDUPILOT needs is a working MapProxy WMS URL and the name of the layer that you want to use for caching

 ## Generic MapProxy Installation Guides